web-eid/web-eid.js/README.md

 ### 4. Test it out

-1. Download and run [the Web eID installer](https://web-eid.eu) for your operating system.
+1. Install Web eID by downloading and running [the Web eID installer](https://web-eid.eu) for your operating system.
+2. Make sure that the Web eID browser extension is enabled.
-2. Start your web appliction.
+3. Start your web appliction.
-3. Web eID requires HTTPS.
+4. Web eID requires HTTPS.
 If your web application does not have HTTPS support, use e.g. [ngrok](https://ngrok.com/) to add it.
-4. Open the HTTPS URL in the browser, attach a smart card reader, insert the electronic ID card and try out authentication and signing.
+5. Open the HTTPS URL in the browser, attach a smart card reader, insert the electronic ID card and try out authentication and signing.

 ## Table of contents